August 17 is National Nonprofit Day 2026

 Before you host your next virtual meeting or event, take some simple steps to make it more accessible.
 WC3 has a free accessibility checklist for meetings, conferences, and events.
 For example, you might turn on live captions for your Zoom meeting.
 Or you could describe visual information out loud, such as text and graphics on slides or what is happening during the meeting.

 To truly make technology more accessible, we need more representation for individuals with disabilities in the IT field.
-Some companies like Microsoft and SAP are doing this already through neurodiversity hiring programs.
+Some companies like Microsoft are doing this already through neurodiversity hiring programs.
 In addition to raising awareness for these programs, we can also promote careers in tech by working to get digital devices into the hands of individuals with disabilities, and advocating for digital literacy in school curriculum and transition plans.

 Every effort counts in the fight for accessibility.
-Individual acts, such as making a few tweaks to your website or turning on captions for a Zoom meeting, might seem small — but collectively they make a difference.
+Individual acts, such as making a few tweaks to your website or turning on captions for a Zoom meeting, might seem small — but collectively, they make a difference.
 For more disability-related events and observances you can participate in all year, download our free Disability Events Calendar.